 Our PGCE courses had an overall completion rate of 93%.
 2019-2020

 We're nationally known for the quality of our training, and our work's based on a partnership with over 500 local schools in Coventry, Warwickshire and the West Midlands.

+A Postgraduate Certificate in Education (PGCE) is usually a one-year teacher training course.
 It offers a mixture of academic and practical learning, and it's the first step for graduates in the development of a teaching career.
-It provides a recommendation for Qualified Teacher Status (QTS), a requirement to teach in the state school system as a Newly Qualified Teacher (NQT), along with the academic qualification of a PGCE.
+It provides a recommendation for Qualified Teacher Status (QTS – a requirement to teach in the state school system as a Newly Qualified Teacher).

 Which route will you take?